Louisiana Maritime Academy

 Strengthening Louisiana’s Role in America’s Maritime Future

-One in five jobs in Louisiana is connected to the maritime industry.
-Over the past decade alone:
+- 1 in 5 jobs in Louisiana is connected to the maritime economy

-With five of the nation’s top ports by volume and a pivotal role in supporting inland and offshore maritime operations, Louisiana is uniquely positioned to lead the next chapter in U.S. maritime education and workforce development.
+With five of the nation’s top ports by volume and a critical role in supporting inland waterways, offshore energy, and international trade, Louisiana is uniquely positioned to lead the next generation of U.S. maritime education and workforce development.

 Meeting the Moment: The Creation of LMA